Naees/CalcProg/README.md

 2. How do I install and run the calculator?

 You can install it from the repository or clone it.
-You must run it through the terminal.
+You must run it through the terminal or the .EXE file.

 3. What are the keyboard shortcuts for using the calculator?